-- Requirement that grantee enact and enforce an ordinance that requires all building improvements from the time of the grant forward to be done in a manner consistent with established design guidelines.
+- Façade improvements will require signed participation agreements for all interested building owners - Requirement that grantee enact and enforce an ordinance that requires all building improvements from the time of the grant forward to be done in a manner consistent with established design guidelines.
 The ordinance must be in effect for a minimum of ten (10) years.
 Once this ordinance is in effect, DHCD will fund development of design guidelines.
 DHCD will allow up to \$15,000 or 5% of the CDBG-funded construction budget for façade improvements, whichever is less, to be used to develop design guidelines for the downtown district. - Grantee must adopt minimum design and maintenance standards (building or property code standards may be acceptable) for those not willing to participate.
 These standards must be approved by DHCD and must be enforced for a minimum of ten years. - Commitment to a redevelopment plan which gives the locality the authority to take and condemn blighted properties if the property owners do not commit to participate.